-Sanyu A. Mojola is Professor of Sociology and Public Affairs and a Faculty Associate of the Office of Population Research.
-She earned a first class joint honors BA degree from Durham University, UK in 2000, and a PhD from the University of Chicago in 2008 where her dissertation won the Richard Saller Dissertation Prize given to the graduate whose dissertation is the most distinguished piece of scholarship across the Social Science Division of the University of Chicago in a given year.
+Sanyu Mojola is Professor of Sociology and Public Affairs and the Director of the Office of Population Research.
+She earned a first class joint honors BA degree from Durham University, UK, and a PhD from the University of Chicago where her dissertation won the Richard Saller Dissertation Prize given to the graduate whose dissertation is the most distinguished piece of scholarship across the Social Science Division of the University of Chicago in a given year.
 She was previously on the faculty of Sociology at the University of Michigan and the University of Colorado Boulder where she was a Gamm Teaching Fellow and was chosen as Faculty Mentor of the Year by sociology graduate students.
 She has also been a Hutchins Fellow at the Du Bois Research Institute in the Hutchins Center for African and African American Research at Harvard University.

-She serves on the editorial boards of the American Journal of Sociology, the Journal of Health and Social Behavior, Studies in Family Planning and a “Globalization in Everyday Life” Book Series at Stanford University Press.
-She has served on the Board of Directors of Boulder County AIDS Project and as chair of its programs committee, and also serves as a Council member of the Sex and Gender Section of the American Sociological Association.
+She has served on the editorial boards of the American Journal of Sociology, the Journal of Health and Social Behavior, Studies in Family Planning and a “Globalization in Everyday Life” Book Series at Stanford University Press.
+She has also served on the Board of Directors of Boulder County AIDS Project and as chair of its programs committee, and served as a Council member of the Sex and Gender Section of the American Sociological Association.

 RECENT PUBLICATIONS (student co-authors italicized):

 Andrus, Emily, Sanyu A. Mojola, Beth Moran, Marisa Eisenberg, Jon Zelner.
 2021.
 Has the relationship between wealth and HIV risk in Sub-Saharan Africa changed over time?
 A temporal, gendered and hierarchical analysis.
 Social Science and Medicine – Population Health, https://doi.org/10.1016/j.ssmph.2021.100833